Coming out to others

 - Unison represents public services staff, although they may be employed in both the public and private sectors

-- National Union of Teachers (NUT) represents teachers in the UK
+- National Union of Teachers (NASUWT) represents teachers in the UK

 - National Union of Students (NUS) is a confederation of 600 students' unions, representing the interests of more than 7 million students